Updated: Nov 3, 2021

 Do you struggle doing push ups?
 Are you trying out push ups for the first time?
+I was in this position once, so I compiled some tips to help you complete your first push ups.

 This guide will help you succeed at your first push-up.
 It will also answer any questions you may have about push-ups.